-The OECD-GVH Regional Centre for Competition in Budapest (Hungary) (“RCC”) was established by the Gazdasági Versenyhivatal (GVH, Hungarian Competition Authority) and the Organisation for Economic Co-operation and Development (OECD) on 16 February 2005 when a Memorandum of Understanding was signed by the parties.
+The OECD-GVH Regional Centre for Competition in Budapest (RCC) was established on 16 February 2005 through a Memorandum of Understanding signed by the Gazdasági Versenyhivatal (GVH, Hungarian Competition Authority) and the Organisation for Economic Co-operation and Development (OECD).

-The main objective of the RCC is to foster the development of competition policy, competition law and competition culture in the South-East, East and Central European regions and to thereby contribute to economic growth and prosperity in the involved regions.
+The RCC’s primary objective is to promote the development of competition law and culture across South-East Europe and Central Asia, contributing to economic growth and prosperity in the region.

-The RCC provides capacity building assistance and policy advice through workshops, seminars and training programmes on competition law and policy for officials in competition enforcement agencies and other parts of government, sector regulators and judges.
-The RCC also works to strengthen competition law and policy in Hungary and in the GVH itself.
+The RCC provides capacity-building support and policy advice through workshops, seminars, and training programs on competition law and policy for officials in competition agencies, other government bodies, sector regulators, and judges.
+It also works to strengthen competition law and policy in Hungary and within the GVH itself.

 • enhancing analytical skills in competition law enforcement,